-Assembly Bill 199 aims to amend the Medical Assistance program in Wisconsin by adjusting reimbursement rates for non-transport ambulance services, requiring annual reporting on changes to the scope of practice for emergency medical responders, and modifying eligibility criteria for the expenditure restraint incentive program.
-Specifically, the bill mandates that starting January 1, 2027, the Department of Health Services (DHS) will increase the reimbursement rate for services under HCPCS code A0998 (ambulance response and treatment, no transport) to match the rate for HCPCS code A0429 (ambulance service, basic life support, emergency transport).
+Assembly Bill 199 aims to amend the Medical Assistance program in Wisconsin by adjusting reimbursement rates for non-transport ambulance services and enhancing reporting on the scope of practice for emergency medical responders.
+Specifically, the bill mandates that starting January 1, 2027, the Department of Health Services (DHS) will increase the reimbursement rate for services coded as A0998 (ambulance response and treatment, no transport) to match the rate for A0429 (ambulance service, basic life support, emergency transport).
+Additionally, the bill requires the Emergency Medical Services Board to submit an annual report to the legislature on changes to the scope of practice for emergency medical responders and practitioners, in consultation with DHS and the Technical College System Board.

 Statutes affected: